mochman/MMM-Nest/README.md

 modules: [
 	{
 		module: 'MMM-Nest',
-		position: 'lower_third',	// This can be any of the regions.
+		position: 'bottom_right',	// This can be any of the regions.
-									// Best results in one of the middle regions like: lower_third
+									// Best results in one of the side regions like: top_left
 		config: {
 			// See 'Configuration options' for more information.
 			token: '1234567890zbcdefghijkl' //Nest Token - REQUIRED